 4. Where to Focus Your Resources

 Look at your schedules and make sure that you have everyone working on what is important.
-It’s not sensible to have someone working on a low important task that isn’t holding anything else up on Project A when they could be better place working on a priority task on Project B. When they have completed their Project B task other people can carry on working but at the moment they are stopping the project progressing.
+It’s not sensible to have someone working on a low important task that isn’t holding anything else up on Project A when they could be better placed working on a priority task on Project B. When they have completed their Project B task other people can carry on working but at the moment they are stopping the project from progressing.

 Think about whether projects could slip in order to move more important work forward.
 Then adjust your resources so they are working on the priority tasks first.